CISecurity/CSAT-Docs/docs/source/csat_pro_user_guide.md

 The Bulk Edit actions that are currently available are:

 -	Bulk Assign – Using “Assign User” from the Bulk Edit drop down menu, one or more tasks can be assigned.
 A pop-up window will be displayed where the user can enter the required information (user to Assign To and the Due Date) along with an optional comment.
 After entering this information and pressing Submit, a summary of the assignments will be displayed in a message banner containing information about how many tasks were successfully assigned, how many tasks were reassigned (tasks that were previously assigned), and how many tasks were unable to be assigned (tasks that are Completed, Validated, or Not Applicable cannot be assigned).
 A single email will be sent to the Assign To user containing a list of the tasks that they were successfully assigned to; like the singular assign functionality, no email will be sent when users are assigning tasks to themselves.
+-	Bulk Applicability Toggle – Using “Toggle Applicability” from the Bulk Edit drop down menu, the applicability for one or more tasks can be set at once.
+A pop-up window will be displayed where the user can select the desired applicability for the selected tasks using the toggle (Not Applicable is selected when the toggle is on the left side; Applicable is selected when the toggle is on the right side).
+Once the desired applicability is chosen and the user presses the Submit button, the tasks applicability will be updated and a summary message banner will appear to indicate how many tasks were set to the new value and how many were already in the selected state.
+-	Bulk Unassign – Using “Unassign User” from the Bulk Edit drop down menu, the assigned users for multiple tasks can be unassigned from those tasks at once.
+A pop-up window will appear allowing the user to either press the Submit button to proceed with the unassignment, or to press the Close button to cancel without updating the tasks.
+After the user clicks the Submit button, a message banner will appear to indicate the results including how many tasks were successfully unassigned, how many did not have an assigned user prior to this bulk action, and how many could not be unassigned (asks that are Completed/Validated or that are Not Applicable cannot be unassigned).

 ####Event Log####
 The assessment’s Event Log tab displays a history of events for that assessment.
 Entries are currently created for events such as blank assessment creation (either blank or from an import file), assessment closing/reopening, and changes to the assessment’s Implementation Group.
 Each log entry includes the user who performed the action and the date/time of the action.
 Users can switch to the other Assessment tabs in the upper left of the assessment Event Log page.